Marc Shaiman: Personal life

 Shaiman is openly gay, and married Louis Mirabal, a retired lieutenant commander in the U.S. Navy, on March 26, 2016.
 He lives in both Manhattan and upstate New York.

+For 25 years he was in a relationship with Scott Wittman, his lyricist partner.

-Shaiman's memoir, Never Mind the Happy: Showbiz Stories From a Sore Winner, is set to be published in January 2026.
+Shaiman's memoir, Never Mind the Happy: Showbiz Stories From a Sore Winner, was published in January 2026 and became an instant New York Times best seller.